Coherent-Partners/spark-ts-sdk/docs/readme.md

 SDK currently supports a subset of them.

-Since the SDK does not cover all the endpoints in the platform, it provides a way to cover additional endpoints.
+Since the SDK does not cover all the endpoints in the platform, it provides a way to cover additional ones.
 So, if there's an API resource you would like to consume that's not available in the SDK, you can always extend this `ApiResource` to include it.